Law enforcement in India: Public perception

 In general, police in India lack public trust and are not viewed as legitimate authorities.
 People generally do not go to the police for help if given the choice, and often specifically take pains to avoid them.
 Oftentimes, when people do go to the police, it is "only for instrumental purposes, such as obtaining a First Information Report (FIR) as documentary evidence to be used to achieve some end".
 People expect the police be unhelpful at best, and corrupt or brutal "little tyrants" at worst.
 Former Union Home Minister P. Chidambaram characterised the police constable as "the most reviled public servant in India."
 Even police officers themselves often lack faith in the institution, as illustrated by an apocryphal story popular among officers where "a self-styled 'honest cop'" asks a group of fellow officers if they would trust their coworkers to take care of a family member in trouble — to which none of them said yes.

+Scholars usually tend to attribute the police's poor reputation in India to two main factors.
+First, the police as an institution in India was first developed by the British as an instrument of control.
+The Police Act, 1861, which remains "the institutional bedrock across the country", configured the police to focus less on public service and crime investigation, and more on "coercive order keeping and crowd pacification".
+Second, the police in postcolonial India are affected by the same corruption and abuse of power that has plagued the government in general.
+Police have historically been known to apply excessive force, extortion, and arbitrary and often discriminatory use of authority.